bielern/svelte-patent-cockpit/article/ARTICLE.md

 These `Context`s are use to avoid passing around props and state from components living high up in the hierarchy (where the state lives) to components deep down in the hierarchy (where the state is used and changed).
-Svelte on the other hand uses two-way binding and stores to achieve the same.
+Svelte on the other hand uses two-way bindings and stores to achieve the same.
 Reactive variables have to be declared explicitly as such (using `$:`).
 In React, on the other hand, variables defined in components are in general recalculated as the props change.